Steven Koppel, Founder

 Dr. Michael Bennick, Chief Medical Officer

-Dr. Michael Bennick is the Medical Director of the Patient Experience and Chairman of the Patient Experience Council for Yale-New Haven Health System.
+Dr. Michael Bennick is the Medical Director of the Patient Experience for Yale-New Haven Health System.
 He is an Associate Clinical Professor, Department of Medicine at Yale University School of Medicine and a Fellow of Trumbull College at Yale University.
 From 2000- 2017 he served as the Associate Chief of the Medicine service at YNHH.
 He began his professional life as a sociologist interested in how individuals find meaning within the communities they reside.
 This led him on a journey which brought him to internal medicine.
 The patient has been the focus of his attention for more than 3 decades.

 Olivia Spring, Vice President of Partner Services